 Use a spatula and spread the batter into a pan with a light coating of vegetable spray.
-Bake the cake for 35 minutes in an oven heated to 350F.
-Use a tester in the center to make sure the cake is done.
+Bake it for 35 minutes until it’s done.

 Step Two: Make Simple Frosting

 To make it, use a mixer to blend the vegan butter until it’s creamy.
 Then, add the powdered sugar and mix on low until it’s all combined.
 Finally, add a little soy milk (or plant-based milk of your choice) to create a nice, spreadable texture.

 Quick Fix Tip